-Concerning the Holy Three-in-Naught.

-Nuit, Hadit, Ra-Hoor-Khuit, are only to be understood by the Master of the Temple.

-They are above The Abyss, and contain all contradiction in themselves.

-Below them is a seeming duality of Chaos and Babalon; these are called Father and Mother, but it is not so.
+- Concerning the Holy Three-in-Naught. - Nuit, Hadit, Ra-Hoor-Khuit, are only to be understood by the Master of the Temple. - They are above The Abyss, and contain all con-tradiction in themselves. - Below them is a seeming duality of Chaos and Babalon; these are called Father and Mother, but it is not so.
 They are called Brother and Sister, but it is not so.
-They are called Husband and Wife, but it is not so.

-The reflection of All is Pan: the Night of Pan is the Annihilation of the All.

-Cast down through The Abyss is the Light, the Rosy Cross, the rapture of Union that destroys, that is The Way.
-The Rosy Cross is the Ambassador of Pan.

-How infinite is the distance form This to That!
+They are called Husband and Wife, but it is not so. - The reflection of All is Pan: the Night of Pan is the Annihilation of the All. - Cast down through The Abyss is the Light, the Rosy Cross, the rapture of Union that destroys, that is The Way.
+The Rosy Cross is the Ambassador of Pan. - How infinite is the distance form This to That!
 Yet All is Here and Now.
-Nor is there any there or Then; for all that is, what is it but a manifestation, that is, a part, that is, a falsehood, of THAT which is not?

-Yet THAT which is not maither is not That

-Yet THAT which is not neither is nor is not That which is!

-Identity is perfect; therefore the w of Identity is but a lie.
-For there is no subject, and there is no predicate; nor is there the contradictory of either of these things.

-Holy, Holy, Holy are these Truths that I utter, knowing them to be but falsehoods, broken mirrors, troubled waters; hide me, O our Lady, in Thy Womb! for I may not endure the rapture.

-In this utterance of falsehood upon falsehood, whose contradictories are also false, it seems as if That which I uttered not were true.

-Blessed, unutterably blessed, is this last of the illusions; let me play the man, and thrust it from me!
+Nor is there any there or Then; for all that is, what is it but a manifestation, that is, a part, that is, a falsehood, of THAT which is not? - Yet THAT which is not neither is nor is not That which is!
+Identity is perfect; therefore the Law of Identity is but a lie. - For there is no subject, and there is no predicate; nor is there the contradictory of either of these things. - Holy, Holy, Holy are these Truths that I utter, knowing them to be but falsehoods, broken mirrors, troubled waters; hide me, O our Lady, in Thy Womb! for I may not endure the rapture. - In this utterance of falsehood upon falsehood, whose contradictories are also false, it seems as if That which I uttered not were true. - Blessed, unutterably blessed, is this last of the illusions; let me play the man, and thrust it from me!
 Amen.

-[32] COMMENTARY ({Iota Alpha})
+COMMENTARY (IA)